Oh, magnify the Lord with me, and let us exalt his name together! – Psalm 34:3 (ESV)

-We praise God for all He is doing, and we also acknowledge that we have room for growth.
-This next year we will continue to give ourselves to Reaching, Teaching, Training, and Sending and will make the changes necessary to become more effective in making disciples of our neighbors and the nations.
+We praise God for all He is doing, and we also acknowledge that there is room for maturity and growth.
+This next year we will continue to give ourselves to Reaching, Teaching, Training, and Sending.
+We will make the changes necessary to become more effective in making disciples of our neighbors and the nations.
 We are not married to a model, but we are settled on that mission.
 By God’s grace we will help many people and places encounter Jesus.

 The Church is not primarily a place, but a people.
 God has used so many of you to bring about these works of grace.
 Thank you for your love, service, sacrifice and generosity for the glory of God and the advancement of His Kingdom.